 Those dreamy words of “I do” are made up of two words.
 Duh.
-I’m sure there is a good blog in there about the word “do” when it comes to marriage.
+I’m sure there is a good article in there about the word “do” when it comes to marriage.
 But there also is about the word “I”.
 To say “I do” you have to know who I is.
 Duh.

 I have an idea.
 Take yourself out on a date.
 You.
 Just you.